“Do what you feel in your heart to be right – for you’ll be criticized anyway. You’ll be damned if you do, and damned if you don’t.” Eleanor Roosevelt

 5. It encourages you and make you act rebellious

-Why not being a little rebel once in a while?
+Why not be a little rebel once in a while?
 There is nothing wrong with that.
 Every respected person in this world has rebellious personality in the sense of way.
 No, I don’t expect you to run around with a gun in your pocket and punch everyone in the face.
-Follow your heart, that’s it.
+Follow your heart, that’s it

 Stop being afraid of other’s criticism or what the world is going think of you.
 I believe that if your action comes from the heart, it will always pay off.
 How many lives have you gotten?
 4, 5, 6?
 No, it’s one.
 One life.
 How much difference you will make in people’s lives, how much happiness you’ll create, how many breakthroughs you will endure is all on you.